pmyymgf/oldriskbazaar/transaction-insurance.md

 ## Transaction insurance in OpenBazaar - The first application

+The first application of RiskBazaar will provisionally be to provide transaction insurance on OpenBazaar.
+This insurance coverage relates to transactions where there is a dispute between buyer and seller prior to completion of the transaction and the arbiter rules "incorrectly" in favour of one of the parties.

 __September 29th__

 Discussion on what should be hashed in the OP_RETURN of an OpenBazaar transaction